TheSoftwareDesignLab/Shallow_or_deep/index.md

 ### Classifiers

 <div style="text-align: justify">
 Given the variables involved in our study, namely four approaches (i.e., GCP-AutoML, RF, CNN & RNN), five representations, three datasets, and two types of classification---binary and multiclass), we built a total of 120 different models.
-We publicly release the source code of the <a href="https://tinyurl.com/y63qnwqg">base models </a>.
+We publicly release the source code of the <a href="https://github.com/reviewdoubleblind2/shallow_or_deep/tree/master/Scripts/training_tuning">base models </a> and how to  <a href="https://github.com/reviewdoubleblind2/shallow_or_deep/tree/master/Scripts/retrieving">retrieve </a> the results.
 </div>